 - A. Clarification of the scope of scientific clearance procedures: Scientific clearance procedures typically relate to quality control of scientific materials intended for publication or presentation rather than to interview or public speaking requests, and we recommend making this distinction explicit.
-One option for doing so would be to add a sentence stating "Scientific clearance procedures are only applicable to scientific materials intended for publication or presentation and do not apply to interview and speaking requests" at the end of item II.10.
+One option for doing so would be to add a sentence stating "Scientific clearance procedures are only applicable to scientific materials intended for publication or presentation and do not apply to interview and speaking requests" at the end of item II.8.
 Another option would be to assure that communications officers and political appointees are prohibited from conducting scientific clearance review. - B. Specifics regarding timely clearance: We recommend the addition of the following provision regarding clearance procedures:

-"Each OpDiv/StaffDiv must have a written clearance policy that specifies who must review work products and gives deadlines by which comments must be given or the product can move to the next stage (e.g., if a supervisor does not clear or provide comments on a product five days after receiving it, it moves to the next-level approver; if there is no next-level approver, the author may submit the paper to a journal, deliver the presentation, etc.).
+"Each Institute and Center must have a written clearance policy that specifies who must review work products and gives deadlines by which comments must be given or the product can move to the next stage (e.g., if a supervisor does not clear or provide comments on a product five days after receiving it, it moves to the next-level approver; if there is no next-level approver, the author may submit the paper to a journal, deliver the presentation, etc.).
 The policy must also provide an appeal mechanism for those who are denied clearance and a method for obtaining a second opinion if an author disagrees with a requested revision."

-5. Penalties sufficient to deter wrongdoing and hold accountable all scientific integrity violators, including political appointees
+6. Penalties sufficient to deter wrongdoing and hold accountable all scientific integrity violators, including political appointees

 The draft policy makes appropriate references to corrective actions to be taken after a loss of scientific integrity is determined to have occurred.
-In order to deter wrongdoing and promote accountability, we urge that it also specify penalties for those found to have caused a loss of scientific integrity (which will only be enforced after those found in violation of the policy have declined or exhausted appeal opportunities).
+In order to deter wrongdoing and promote accountability, we urge that it also specify penalties for those found to have attempted to cause a loss of scientific integrity, whether or not they were successful; these penalties, of course, should only be enforced after those found in violation of the policy have declined or exhausted appeal opportunities.
 We recommend:

-A. Specific penalties for violations: Penalties for violating scientific integrity policies should appear in HHS's official table of penalties, and the scientific integrity policy should reference them and task the SIO and Secretary with ensuring they are enforced.
-Penalties should be sufficiently meaningful to discourage violations - e.g., warnings, suspension, demotion, or removal.
+- A. Specific penalties for violations: Penalties for violating scientific integrity policies should appear in NIH's official table of penalties, and the scientific integrity policy should reference them and task the SIO and Secretary with ensuring they are enforced.
+Penalties should be sufficiently meaningful to discourage violations e.g., warnings, suspension, demotion, or removal. - B. Penalties should apply to attempted, as well as successful, violations: We appreciate that the definition of "Inappropriate influence" includes "the attempt to shape or interfere in scientific activities."
+We recommend that the policy also explicitly state that an attempt to violate the scientific integrity policy need not result in a loss of scientific integrity in order for a finding of wrongdoing to be made and an appropriate penalty to be administered, and that attempted violations are violations in all contexts (not only in the context of "inappropriate influence").